gabeztaylor/gabeztaylor.github.io/docs/Questioning.md

 permalink: /Questioning/
 ---

-This page is dedicated to determinisim and skepticism.

 ## You Probably Don't Have Free Will

 > "Why aren't you more interested in rocks?" - Sam Harris